paldhous/ucb/2014/dataviz/md_raw/class9.md

 ![](./img/class9_17.jpg)

+(Note that the `ACC_VAL` field contains only integer values, so we are not excluding any numbers between 19 and 20, and so on.
+Do take care when setting the values for data bins not to exclude any important data!)

-Click on `Change...` then select `Simple fill` and change the `Border style` ro `No Pen` and click `OK`.
+Click on `Change...`, then select `Simple fill` and change the `Border style` to `No Pen` and click `OK`.
 This will remove the black borders between the areas of color.

+If you are likely to want to style data in the same format in the same way in future, it is a good idea to click the `Save Style` button at bottom right and save as a `QGIS Layer Style File`, which is a variant of XML.
+When loaded using the `Load Style ...` button at bottom left, it will automatically apply the saved styling.

-Now click `OK` to close the `Properties>Style` window to accept the changes.
+Now click `OK` to close the `Properties>Style` window to accept the changes to the style for the `seismic_risk_clip` layer.
 The map should look like this:

 ![](./img/class9_18.jpg)

 Now is a good time to give the project a projection.
-As our map is showing areas of high seismic risk for the United States, an Albers Equal Area projection is a good choice.
+As our map is showing areas of high seismic risk for the United States, an Albers Equal Area Conic projection is a good choice.

 Select `Project>Project Properties>CRS` (for Coordinate Reference System) from the top menu, and check `Enable 'on the fly' CRS transformation`.
 This will convert any subsequent layers we import into the Albers projection, also.

-Type `Albers `into the `Filter` box and select `NAD83(HARN / Texas Centric Albers Equal Area)`, which has the code `EPSG:3085`:
+Type `Albers `into the `Filter` box and select `USA_Contiguous_Albers_Equal_Area_Conic`, which has the code `EPSG:102003`:

 ![](./img/class9_19.jpg)

 Click `OK` and the map should reproject.
-Notice how `EPSG:3085` now appears at bottom right:
+Notice how `EPSG:102003` now appears at bottom right:

 ![](./img/class9_20.jpg)